 These days, people are more conscious about how their teeth appear when they smile.
-As a result, many prefer to choose teeth whitening as a solution to clear away stains formed due to food, cigarette smoke, coffee, etc.
+As a result, many prefer to choose whitening as a solution to clear away stains.
+Stains that have been formed due to food, cigarette smoke, coffee, etc.

-Although brushing your teeth with abrasive toothpaste can knock out some of it, you cannot completely get rid of it.
+Although brushing your teeth with abrasive toothpaste can knock out some of it.
+You cannot completely get rid of it.
 The problem is, as this pellicle layer sits on your teeth for years and years, the foreign material gets into the enamel.
-As your enamel layer is made up of hydroxyapatite crystals which are of penetrable nature, these staining agents can work their way down into the tooth.
+As your enamel layer is made up of hydroxyapatite crystals which are of penetrable nature.
+These staining agents can work their way down into the tooth.
 And you can’t simply scour them away.
 The deeper stains are basically harmless, but many people find them unattractive.
-This is when teeth whitening can play its role.
+This is when whitening can play its role.

 Only a registered dental professional can do teeth whitening.
 Because whitening by people who aren’t qualified, for example in beauty salons, is illegal.
 Kits that carry teeth whitening agents to do it at home also carry risks.